twitter/caladrius/docs/caladrius_design/caladrius_design.md

 # Introduction

-This is the design document for the Distributed Stream Processing Topology modelling service *Caladrius*^[This is the Roman name for the legend of the healing bird that takes sickness into itself, the ancient Greek version of this is called *Dhalion*].
+This is the design document for the Distributed Stream Processing System (DSPS) Topology modelling service *Caladrius*^[This is the Roman name for the legend of the healing bird that takes sickness into itself, the ancient Greek version of this is *Dhalion*].
 The aim of this service is to accept a physical plan (a mapping of component instances to logical containers --- called a packing plan in Heron) for a stream processing topology and use metrics from that running topology to predict its performance if it were to be configured according to